-After a year-long silence (or more) on Intel Arc we finally got some insight into how these GPUs work.
+After an almost never-ending silence (or more) on Intel Arc, we got information on Arc alchemist.
 Specifically, Intel’s compute building block, Xe-Core.
 The Xe-Core is a direct replacement for Intel’s Execution units (EUs).

 Every Xe-core includes 16 Vector Engines (VE) and 16 Matrix Engines (XMX).
 Each of those Vector Engines processes 256 bits per cycle.
 Based on Intel’s explanation, each VE has 8 ALUs.
 That leads to a total of 128 ALUs in one Xe-Core.
 The core also has its L1 cache.